parrt/msds501/notes/programming.md

 And now for a dose of reality.
 The world is a big messy place and, since we know the least about a problem at the start, we typically need to repeat or bounce around through some or all of these steps.
 For example, let's say we're building an apples vs oranges classifier and the above process leads to a program that doesn't distinguish between the two fruit very well.
 Perhaps we only have data on size and shape.
 We might decide that the classifier needs data on color so it's back to step two (and possibly step three) then step six to check the results again.

-So now we have an overall strategy for problem solving.
-It's time to think about actually programming a solution.
-Let's start by looking at a program outline that'll help us get started with the majority of analytics programs.
+Now that we have an overall strategy for problem solving, let's look at a program outline that'll help us get started with the programming in step four.

 ## Analytics program template

-I remember being confronted with my first programming task (BASIC in 1980!) and drawing a complete blank.
-I didn't even know how to start solving the problem.
-It turns out that experienced programmers draw from a collection of generic mental templates as starting points.
+Experienced programmers draw from a collection of generic mental templates as starting points.
 There are templates for desktop GUI apps, machine learning classifiers, web servers, etc....
 A template provides an overall structure for the program and the programmer just has to tailor it to a specific problem.

 Relying on mental or even physical templates is very common, not just in programming.
 Lawyers have generic templates for contracts and screenwriters have generic scripts for the various movie genres.
 For example, most action movies go like this: Meet the bad guy.
 Meet the hero/heroine.
 Chase scene.
 Hero/heroine overcomes great difficulties to defeat the bad guy and his minions.
 Programming is most similar to writing legal documents because of the required precision.
 A missing word or punctuation can crash a program or bankrupt a contract signatory. (e.g., see [The Typo that Destroyed a NASA Rocket](https://priceonomics.com/the-typo-that-destroyed-a-space-shuttle)).